jeremysamuel13/ReverseBot/README.md

 A Twitter Bot that replies to all tweets of a specified person with their original tweet, but rotated 180 degrees.

-Uses [Tweepy](https://www.tweepy.org/) to interact with Twitter's API using python.
+- Uses [Tweepy](https://www.tweepy.org/) to interact with Twitter's API using python.
+- Uses [upsidedown](https://pypi.org/project/upsidedown/) to flip/reverse the text.

 ## Config